What happens when you come in to make a homeless application?

-Once you've signed this agreement you will need to collect the keys yourself as they are not located at our officers.
+Once you've signed this agreement you will need to collect the keys yourself as they are not located at our offices.
 We will also provide you with the name and contact details for your temporary accommodation officer.

 More advice on what to do from the UK's housing and homelessness charity

 Legal advice on housing

 The Islington Law Centre can help you with a wide range of issues about your housing situation.